Favourite Walks of the Classic Canes team

 The South West Coast Path www.swcp.org.uk

-This beautiful path covers 630 miles from Minehead on the north Somerset coast, right around Land's End in Cornwall, to Poole in Dorset.
+A great favourite of all the Classic Canes team, this beautiful path covers 630 miles from Minehead on the north Somerset coast, right around Land's End in Cornwall, to Poole in Dorset.
 In 2003, Charlotte, Malcolm and a succession of dogs started walking Britain's longest national trail at the rate of one week a year, finishing at long last in June 2010.
 The total ascent over the 630 miles is equivelent to more than three Everests!
 It was a fabulous experience and we recommend it thoroughly.

 The Pembrokeshire Coast Path, Wales www.visitpembrokeshire.com

 Charlotte, Malcolm and Boris completed this beautiful walk by tackling it in stages when time allowed.
 The path covers 186 miles from St Dogmaels to Amroth, through diverse scenery on north, west and south facing coasts.
 We saw choughs, porpoises, seals and red kites along the way, as well as enjoying the beautiful weather and fabulous sandy beaches.
 The total ascent of the path is 35,000 feet (equivelant to just the one Everest) so we needed our Classic Canes trekking poles....

 95 miles from Milngavie to Fort William, this wonderful Scottish walk passes from the lowlands to the highlands, much of it on old drove roads.
 Highlights of the walk include beautiful Loch Lomond, Charlotte's favourite mountain - Buchail Etive Mor, and the impressive Devil's Staircase.